browserengineering/book/book/accessibility.md

         node.layout_object = self
 ```

-Make sure to add a similar line of code to the constructors for every
+Make sure to add a similar line of code to the constructors for every other type
-other type of layout object.
+of layout object.
+Each `AccessibilityNode` can then store the layout object's

-Now each `AccessibilityNode` can store the layout object's bounds:
+bounds:

 ``` {.python}
 class AccessibilityNode: